open-resources/physics_bank/content/public/018.Electrostatics/Electric Flux/A cube and a sphere/A cube and a sphere.md

   pl-customizations:
     weight: 1
     blank: true
+myst:
   substitutions:
     params:
       vars:
         title: A cube and a sphere
       part1:
         ans1:
           value: The sphere has greater electric flux passing through it.
         ans2:
           value: The cube has greater electric flux passing through it.
         ans3:
           value: The same electric flux passes through each surface.
 ---
 # {{ params.vars.title }}